hazelcast/fraud-detection-onnx/README.md

 In this demo, you will deploy a complete Fraud Detection Inference pipeline to Hazelcast.
 The pipeline highlights two key capabilities in Hazelcast:
 * Fast (in-memory) data store to hold
-    * Customer and Merchant feature data (e.g customer socio-economic attributes)
+    * Customer and Merchant feature data (e.g customer socio-economic attributes, merchant category etc)
-    * Feature engineering data dictionaries to tranform categorical features into numerical inputs for a Fraud Detection model
+    * Feature engineering data dictionaries used to tranform categorical features into numerical inputs for a Fraud Detection model
-        * The fraud detection model was trained using the LightGBM framework and then exported to ONNX format.

 * Efficient data stream processing and compute capability required to
     * Process a stream of incoming credit card transactions
     * Calculate real-time features (e.g. distance from home, time of day, day of week)
     * Perform low-latency customer and merchant feature data retrieval
     * Perform feature engineering to turn features into model inputs
-    * Run fraud detection model inside Hazelcast using ONNX runtime.
+    * Run a LightGBM fraud detection model inside Hazelcast using ONNX runtime.
         * Individual inference times under 0.1ms
+        * Note: The was trained with LightGBM framework and exported to ONNX format.

 # Create a Kafka Cluster & Topic with Confluent Cloud
 You will use Kafka as source of credit card transactions coming into your fraud detection inference pipeline.